Vonage/vivid-react-wrapper/readme.md

 # React Custom Element Wrapper

 This utility library creates a React component that serves as a wrap around a custom element.
- It is used to relay custom events that are not natively supported to callback properties as well as manage attributes on a custom element.
+ It is used to relay custom events that are not natively supported to callback properties as well as manage attributes and properties on a custom element.

 ## **Getting Started**